-James Bond is one of the greatest fictional characters ever created.
-Employed as a spy by the British Government, the suave Englishman spends his working days travelling the globe chasing bad guys, all on the Queen's dime.
+007 is one of the greatest fictional characters ever created.
+Employed as a spy by the British Government in the James Bond movies, the suave Englishman spends his working days travelling the globe chasing bad guys, all on the Queen’s dime.
 Bond enjoys the rest of his time galavanting between glorious locations, drinking copious amounts of booze and seducing every beautiful woman he comes in contact with.
-Not a bad life, you could say, but how much would it cost you to replicate Bond's adventures in the real world?
+Not a bad life, you could say… but how much would it cost you to replicate Bond’s adventures in the real world?

-Despite someone else nearly always footing the bill, here's a breakdown of Bond's expenses, personally incurred by himself or not, to see if you've got the cash necessary to live the life of 007.
+Here’s a breakdown of expenses to see if you’ve got the cash necessary to live the life of 007.

 Chelsea Townhouse – $20 million